klausborges/redchat/README.md

 Simple chat console application made as an assignment for the Computer Networking class at University of São Paulo, São Carlos campus.

-This project attempts to show socket programming in C with the concepts of sockets and TCP learned, mixed with threads from the Operating Systems class.
+The application aims to demonstrate concepts learned in class, such as the peer-to-peer (P2P) architecture, sockets, and TCP.

 Dependencies
 ------------